![]() |

 tobacco, and swallowing a demitasse complete with cup.

-"I think they're cooking my goose", Groucho observes while his
+"I think they're cooking my goose", Groucho

 guests depart before the intruders join him at the table.
 The